-4.51.
-Particular consideration should be given to the containment for the highly corrosive HF (in vessels, pipes and pumps) and to powder transfer lines where abrasive powder will cause erosion.
+- 4.61.
+Particular consideration should be given to the confinement of highly corrosive and hazardous materials such as UF6, F2 and HF in vessels, pipes and pumps and to powder transfer lines where abrasive powder will cause erosion. - 4.62.

-4.52.
 The design should minimize the potential for mechanical impacts to containers of hazardous material caused by moving devices such as vehicles and cranes.
 The design should ensure that the movement of heavy loads by cranes above vessels and piping containing large amounts of hazardous and/or radioactive material is minimized, as a major release of hazardous or radioactive material could occur if the load were accidentally dropped.

-4.53.
+4.63.
 Failure due to fatigue or chemical corrosion or lack of mechanical strength should be considered in the design of containment systems for hazardous and/or radioactive material.